philsturgeon/phil.tech/source/2018-05-02-api-evolution-for-rest-http-apis.html.markdown

 > The field `price` needs to stop being dollars/pounds/whatever as we're starting to support currencies that don't fit into "unit" and "subunit".

-Switching to an integer to place your cents, pence, etc. would be just as much of a "Fallacies Programmers Think About Currencies](https://gist.github.com/rgs/6509585) as using float dollars/pounds, etc., some folks like to use "micros", a concept explained well here by [Sift Science](https://support.siftscience.com/hc/en-us/articles/203869406-The-amount-field).
+Switching to an integer to place your cents, pence, etc. would be just as much of a [Fallacies Programmers Think About Currencies](https://gist.github.com/rgs/6509585) as using float dollars/pounds, etc. To support the widest array of currencies, some folks like to use "micros", a concept explained well here by [Sift Science](https://support.siftscience.com/hc/en-us/articles/203869406-The-amount-field).
 In this case, the new field could easily be called `price_micros`.

 Want to keep it simple and go with cents, pence, etc.?
 Fine, `price_subunits` will do.
 If somebody grumps about that and you want a more concise name, just call it `amount` and point folks towards that field instead.
 A thesaurus is handy.

 Why don't we just outright change this value from dollars to micros? because then we'd start charging $1,000,000 for stuff that should only cost $1, and folks probably wouldn't like that.

-Now clients can either send the `price` field, and it'll convert.
-This will only work for the older currencies, and if `currency` is a field in the resource (or something nearby) then it's easy enough to support `price` for whatever initial currencies you had (dollar/pound/euro) and throw an error if somebody tries using price for these newer currencies, pointing them instead to the micro field.
+Now clients can either send the `price` field, and it'll convert, or send the new `price_micros` field.
+If `currency` is a field in the resource (or something nearby) then it's easy enough to support `price` for whatever initial currencies you had (dollar/pound/euro) and throw an error if somebody tries using price for these newer currencies, pointing them instead to the micro field.

 Nothing broke for existing use cases, and new functionality was added seamlessly.